DaveWhiteh/WhiteWalkies/README.md

 </details>

 The site performance dipped slightly for the mobile test.
 However after reviewing the performance and evaluating how the site performs on actual mobile devices I was not concerned by this outcome.
 No actions have been taken at this time.

+---

+## Deployment

+### **GitHub Pages**

+GitHub pages was used to deploy the site.

+The steps to deploy the live site are:

++ In the GitHub repository navigate to the 'Settings' tab
++ On the left hand menu click on 'Pages'
++ Under Build and Deployment > Branch select 'main' and '/root'
++ Click save
++ The link to the live website will then be displayed at the top when successfully published

+### **Forking the GitHub Repository**

++ Go to the GitHub repository
++ Click on the fork button in the top right hand corner of the page

+### **Cloning the GitHub Repository**

++ Go the GitHub repository
++ Click on the 'Code' button
++ In the dropdown menu click on 'HTTPS'
++ Copy the link to the clipboard
++ Open Git Bash
++ Locate the desired directory where you want to place the cloned directory
++ Type 'git clone' and then paste the copied URL
++ Press 'enter' to create the clone